weibeu/Flask-Discord/docs/introduction.rst

 Requirements
 ------------

-- **Flask**
+- **Quart**
-    This is an Flask extension.
+    This is a Quart extension.

 - **requests_oauthlib**
     It also requires requests_oauthlib to make OAuth2 sessions with discord.

 - **cachetools**
-    Flask Discord supports caching discord objects to boost the performance when page loads.
+    Quart Discord supports caching discord objects to boost the performance when page loads.

 - **discord.py**
     Makes use of discord.py for re-using many Discord models.